Unlucky 'Lady Birds' lose to Spurs

 On Monday the 'Lady Birds' played against Zebra Force from North West trouncing them 5-2.
-Belinda Nkosi (two), Thokozile Mndaweni (penalty) Pam Grabey (one) and Lerato Ruele (one) all got themselves on the scoresheet on the day.
+Belinda Nkosi scoring (2), Thokozile Mndaweni (1 pen.)
+Pam Grabey (1) and Lerato Ruele (1) all got themselves on the score-sheet on the day.

-Belinda Nkosi scored four goals in the tournament and 25 in the league, a feat which should surely catch the attention of the national selectors.
+Belinda Nkosi has scored 4 goals in this tournament and 25 in the league, a feat which should surely catch the attention of the national selectors.

 The soccer pitch that the ladies had been allocated to play on was rock hard and therefore hardly conducive to playing good football.

 Neither was there a technical area for the coaches, nor a chair for the bench.

 My experience and that of many other women's teams at the tournament is that once again it has been proven that womens football is a step child of football in South Africa.

 Meanwhile, the 'Lady Birds' will be going back to the drawing board to plan for the upcoming 2006/07 season.

 Moroka Swallows FC